How Rich is the Pro-Life Movement?

 The fourth and final part of this analysis examines the contributions to the Culture of Death by organizations with missions not directly connected to the life issues.

 The greatest advantage the Culture of Death has over the Culture of Life is the thousands of groups that appear to be neutral on the life issues, but in reality are not.

 Often these organizations do good work, and their primary mission is not directly related to sanctity of life or family issues.
-However, they support the destruction, inhibition or perversion of human fertility through the distribution, promotion or support of surgical or medical abortion, abortifacients and contraceptives, surgical and chemical sterilization, destructive embryonic stem cell research (ESCR), fetal tissue experimentation and transplantation, illicit means of artificial reproduction, and practices that undermine the foundation stone of society ― the family, here defined as marriage between a man and a woman.
+However, they have been systematically infiltrated and subverted by the Culture of Death over the past fifty years in a brilliant and patient strategy to ensure a never-ending flood of funding.
+The many targets of this campaign now support many practices that are distinctly and intrinsically anti-life ― the destruction, inhibition or perversion of human fertility through the distribution, promotion or support of surgical or medical abortion, abortifacients and contraceptives, surgical and chemical sterilization; illicit means of artificial reproduction and advanced sciences such as destructive embryonic stem cell research (ESCR), fetal tissue experimentation and transplantation; and practices that undermine the foundation stone of society ― the family, correctly defined as marriage between a man and a woman who are open to the transmission of life.
 These groups exert enormous influence over their members and contributors by publishing and disseminating information that heavily favors a philosophy that supports the Culture of Death.

 These organizations possess tens of millions of members in the United States alone, and they influence public opinion and policy in many ways.